Own property in The Philippines

 How can foreigners buy property in the Philippines?

-1. Purchasing through a corporation
+1. Buying property through a corporation;

-1. Setting up a corporation
+1. Buying property through a corporation

 How much does it cost to set up a corporation?

 It’s important to note that Philippine law prohibits land ownership by foreigners.
 Still, condominiums are a way for them to invest in real estate in the country since foreigners are allowed to rent it out.
 Through this, you can still generate income even if you are outside the Philippines.
 In addition, condominium ownership is limited to an initial 50 years.
-However, it can be renewed for another period of 25 to 50 years.
+However, it can be renewed for another 25 to 50 years.

 While foreigners cannot buy land in the Philippines, there is no prohibition against purchasing only the building itself.
 Foreigners can buy only the freestanding house rather than the ground it is on.
 Foreigners may then enter into long-term leases with the landowner to enjoy their homes without any legal troubles.

-Where should I buy a house in the Philippines?
+What are the best locations to buy a house in the Philippines?

-Now that you already know the answer to how can foreigners buy property in the Philippines, the next question is knowing the best places to buy a house.
+Now that you already know how foreigners can buy property in the Philippines, the next question is what the best places to buy a house in the Philippines are.
 When buying a house in the Philippines, it is equally important to align the location with your specific intentions for the purchase.
-You must consider your lifestyle, available amenities near the area, and whether you intend to reside for a long time or simply a rest house.
+You must consider your lifestyle, available amenities near the area, and whether you intend to reside for a long time, use it as a holiday home, or for property rental.
+Below, we’ve listed the best locations to buy property in the Philippines.

 Metro Manila